smartdevicelink/sdl_evolution/proposals/0061-locale-support.md

 The SDKs should follow the changes as per mobile API but the `locale` properties should be of type [NSLocale](https://developer.apple.com/reference/foundation/nslocale) for iOS or [java.util.Locale](https://developer.android.com/reference/java/util/Locale.html) for Android instead of String.

 The Android SDK should create a locale object by using the static method `Locale.forLanguageTag`.
-The iOS SDK should create a locale object by using the initializer `initWithLocaleIdentifier:`.
+The iOS SDK should create a locale object by using the `NSLocale` initializer `initWithLocaleIdentifier:`.

 Depending on the JSON data the SDK should use the `locale` parameter as the input for the Locale object by default.
-If the JSON data does not contain a `locale` parameter the SDK should use the `language` parameter instead to keep backwards compatibility.
+If the JSON data does not contain a `locale` parameter the SDK should use the `language` parameter instead to keep backward compatibility.
 If necessary the SDK should modify the `language` String to match the syntax of locale names ("EN_US" > "en-US").

 ## Potential downsides